gboeing/ppd534/syllabus/readme.md

 ## Plagiarism and AI

 Review the student handbook for expectations on academic integrity and understand what constitutes [plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
 Do not reproduce any words, images, code, or other content created by another author (including AI) without quote marks and citation.
 If you instead refer to their ideas in your own words, you must cite them to make it clear whose ideas you're referring to.
-In this course, any common citation style will do as long as you use it consistently.
+In this course, any common citation style will do as long as you use it consistently, but we recommend APA style to include page numbers for direct quotations in your notes.
+Students have found this helpful for exam prep.
+The USC Library and the USC Writing Center provide guides and resources if you have any questions.

 Content generated from AI or similar tools including ChatGPT and Google Translate may be submitted in this course (except where expressly prohibited) in accordance with the preceding plagiarism guidelines.
 You are solely responsible for any submitted content: false claims and fake references, regardless of their origin, are academic integrity violations, so review all content carefully before submission.

 ## Academic Conduct